haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 ### Mechanics Issues
 - A minor but significant mistake was setting the movement speed of zombies lower than the player movement speed.
 Players could easily evade zombies by just moving faster than them.
 This speed value should have been at least equal to or greater than the player speed.
 - Some players complained about the lack of a secondary weapon.
 They had a valid point.
 If the player ran out of bullets, they had no other option.
-This greatly limited the gameplay and caused frustration.
+This greatly limited the game-play and caused frustration.
 Implementing a second weapon, even a simple melee weapon, would have been appropriate.
 - The game lacked an in-game tutorial.
 Even though they were given detailed instructions on the game page, players often ignored them.
 I received complaints about not knowing about certain mechanics until they finished the game or read other people’s comments.
 Even a basic tutorial would have been better than no tutorial.

 Participating in Scream Jam 2023 and creating Darkness Profound was a learning and adaptation journey.
 While the final product might not have achieved its full potential, the experience itself was invaluable.
-It highlighted the importance of scope management, the power of playtesting, and the need for flexibility in game development.
+It highlighted the importance of scope management, the power of play-testing, and the need for flexibility in game development.
 Even though the game itself didn't reach the heights I initially hoped for, I wouldn't trade the experience for anything.
 I learned immensely, and I'm excited to apply these lessons to my future work.

 ---------------------------
 ---------------------------